 You should note that this is a show for Alpine and Rock Plants, as described in rule 11:

-Part of the preparation for the each show involves bringing the 'short botanical list' up to date, the show schedule is adjusted to allow for these changes and most plants are still valid in the classes where they would have been entered previously.
-I would ask all exhibitors to have a look through the new ‘plant families and genera' lists to familiarise themselves ...... but DON’T PANIC, ‘Errors in naming will not disqualify’ (see rule 13) unless it renders the entry NAS (eg a plant mistakenly identified and named as a British native which is actually from mainland Europe would be NAS in a 'Native to British Isles' class)
+Part of the preparation for each new On-line show involves bringing the 'short botanical list' up to date and the show schedule is adjusted to allow for any changes .
+Because of the ever changing vagaries of botanist, there is a list at the front end of the show which is the one that entries need to be made against.
+I would urge all exhibitors to look through the ‘plant families and genera' lists to familiarise themselves prior to entering and to use this as the only authoritative list for this competition.
+In the latest APGIV Flowering Plant Classification published in 2016, 6 families have been permitted to have dual names, mainly because they have been used for a long time and by popular demand.
+The families that concern us are: Asteraceae v Compositae, Brassicaceae v Cruciferae, Lamiaceae v Labiatae, Fabaceae v Leguminosae and Apiaceae v Umbelliferae.
+For each of these pairs, each name has equal status under the International Code of Botanical Nomenclature (with thanks to Dr Martin Sheader)....... but DON’T PANIC, ‘Errors in naming will not disqualify’ (see rule 13) unless it renders the entry NAS (eg a plant mistakenly identified and named as a British native which is actually from mainland Europe would be NAS in a 'Native to British Isles' class).

 Any descriptive notes included with an entry,unless already specifically required by the class, may be taken into account in tight decisions.